La La Shan

 The Important Amino Acid GABA

-The natural amino acid GABA (γ-aminobutyric acid) is the most important messenger substance (inhibitory neurotransmitter) in the central nervous system.
+The naturally occurring amino acid GABA (γ-aminobutyric acid) is the most important inhibitory neurotransmitter within the central nervous system.

 Cultivation & Processing

-This top High Mountain oolong tea is grown in a pristine natural environment at an elevation of 1,400m on the steep slopes of La La Mountain in Taiwan.
-La La Mountain is known as one of the best terroirs for High Mountain oolong in Taiwan and internationally.
-The mountain is located at the border between Fuxing District in Taoyuan and Wulai District in Taipei.
+This outstanding High Mountain Oolong is cultivated in pristine natural surroundings at an altitude of 1,400 metres on the steep mountain slopes of Taiwan’s La La Mountain.
+La La Mountain is renowned as one of the finest terroirs for High Mountain Oolong teas in Taiwan – and indeed worldwide.
+It lies on the border between Fuxing District in Taoyuan and Wulai District in Taipei.

-5. Approximately 10-12 hours for the second fermentation (vacuum fermentation) as well as the production of GABA in the leaves: the leaves are placed in a stainless steel drum and stored with nitrogen.
+5 Approximately 10-12 hours for the second fermentation (vacuum fermentation) and the development of GABA: the leaves are placed in a stainless steel drum and stored with nitrogen.

-6. Approximately 8 minutes in the oven at 78°C to stop fermentation and oxidation
+6 Approximately 8 minutes in the oven at 78°C to halt fermentation and oxidation ("kill green").

-7. Approximately 2 minutes: the leaves are rolled in a ball machine that further breaks open the leaves.
-The liquid that drains out coats the leaves, producing a special aroma.
+7 For approximately 2 minutes, the leaves are rolled in a ball machine that further breaks open the leaves.
+This causes cell sap to emerge and spread across the leaf surface, contributing to the tea’s distinctive aroma.

 Single Origin